Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 * Log in to the local Islandora site with the credentials ("DRUPAL_ADMIN_USER" and "DRUPAL_ADMIN_PASS") you created in "local.env".

     * You can also attempt to use login credentials that the Production server would have stored in its database.

-* If the newly created Drupal login doesn't work then, you'll need to Shell into the Apache container:
+* If the newly created Drupal login doesn't work then, you'll need to shell into the Apache container:

     * **For Mac/Ubuntu/CentOS/etc:** `docker exec -it your-apache-containername bash`
     * **For Microsoft Windows:** `winpty docker exec -it your-apache-containername bash`

 * Navigate to this directory
     * `cd /var/www/html`

 * Create the user found in "DRUPAL_ADMIN_USER" and set its password to the value of "DRUPAL_ADMIN_PASS" as you previously created in "local.env".

     * In the example below swap-out "DRUPAL_ADMIN_USER" and "DRUPAL_ADMIN_PASS" with those found in "local.env".

     * `drush user-create DRUPAL_ADMIN_USER --mail="youremailaddresshere" --password="DRUPAL_ADMIN_PASS";`

     * `drush user-add-role "administrator" DRUPAL_ADMIN_USER`

 * Type `exit` to exit the container

 * Attempt to login again